Defending a Will

 - An experienced and friendly team of experts.

-If you need to defend a Will or receive any other Estate advice, contact one of our experts.
-We have Sydney offices at three convenient locations: Ultimo, Marrickville and Surry Hills.
+If you need to defend a Will or receive any other Estate advice, contact us today.
+We have offices situated in the Sydney CBD, Marrickville, Parramatta, North Sydney and Bondi Junction.

 We’ll provide you with caring and personal service.
 You don’t have to go it alone.
 Let us make things easier for you during what can be a difficult and emotional time.
 We can advise you every step of the way.